zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/index.md

 ## How to install a different OS on your SSD

-There's an example of configuring a Cr-48 to dual-boot Chrome OS and Ubuntu [here](/chromium-os/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/how-to-boot-ubuntu-on-a-cr-48).
+There's an example of configuring a Cr-48 to dual-boot ChromeOS and Ubuntu [here](/chromium-os/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/how-to-boot-ubuntu-on-a-cr-48).

 ## Troubleshooting